rajbos/rajbos.github.io/_posts/2018-03-14-DevOps-and-Telemetry-Insights-into-your-application.md

 ## Next up:
 The next post in this series will be: 'Part 2 - Supporting systems and how to gather that information'.
 I think it could be helpful to have a (start of) a list of items I started tracking about supporting systems.
 What parts of your infrastructure does an 'Ops' team really care about?
-I'll dive into that in the next post, wich you can find [here](2018-03-29-DevOps-and-Telemetry-Insights-supporting-systems)
+I'll dive into that in the next post, which you can find [here](https://rajbos.github.io/blog/2018/03/22/DevOps-and-Telemetry-Insights-supporting-systems)